Palliative Care Education and Practice (PCEP)

 Who Should Attend?

 PCEP is designed for physician and nurse educators who wish to enhance their skills in clinical practice, teaching, and program development in palliative care and who have, or wish to develop, a leadership role at their institution.
-In addition hospital administrators, mental health workers, pharmacists, physician assistants, psychologists, and social workers are also encouraged to attend.
+In addition, educators, hospital administrators, mental health clinicians, pharmacists, and physician assistants are also encouraged to attend.

 "Thank you for a truly transformative experience that I (and, clearly, many others) had through PCEP.
 Those were certainly the best two weeks of education (in the broadest sense of the word) I've ever had, which is saying a lot, given how many years I went to school."